bgamari/ghc-wiki-import/records/name-spacing.md

 Discouraging the use of the dot in custom operators makes the example code only slightly better.
-With the second we now have:
+With using a different operator we now have:

 ```wiki